httpie/cli/docs/README.md

 ### Binary data

 Binary data is suppressed for terminal output, which makes it safe to perform requests to URLs that send back binary data.
-Binary data is suppressed also in redirected, but prettified output.
+Binary data is also suppressed in redirected but prettified output.
 The connection is closed as soon as we know that the response body is binary,

 ```bash